 THE SELFRIDGES EYE:

 Our creative researchers hotfoot it around the globe, bringing us news of the latest crazes, future trends and awe-inspiring innovations in the world of art and culture.
-So what have they been up to this month?
-From the amusing to the amazing, the weird to the wonderful - here are the things they can't stop thinking about…
+So we thought it only fair we share their findings with you.
+What have they been up to this month?
+From the amusing to the amazing, the weird to the wonderful – here are the things they can't stop thinking about…